An upper bound on geodesic length in 2D critical first-passage percolation: Kesten's separation results and consequences

 The following theorem relates site percolation on the graph $\GG$ to site percolation on $\GG^\star$.
-In site percolation, the open cluster of an open vertex $v$ is the set of all vertices connected to $v$ by a path whose every vertex is open. \begin{theorem} {\textup{\cite[Cor.~2.2]{kesten82}}} Let $(\GG,\GG^\star)$ be a matching pair constructed from a mosaic $\MM$ and a set of faces $\FF$.
+In site percolation, the open cluster of an open vertex $v$ is the set of all vertices connected to $v$ by a path whose every vertex is open. \begin{theorem} {\textup{\cite[Cor.~2.2]{kesten82}}} Let $(\GG,\GG^\star)$ be the matching pair constructed from a mosaic $\MM$ and a set of faces $\FF$.
 Consider site percolation on the graph $\GG$.
-Also, assume the following. \begin{enumerate} [label=\rm(\roman{*}), ref=\rm(\roman{*})] \itemsep=3pt \item There exists $z < \infty$ such that there are at most $z$ edges of $\GG$ incident to any vertex of $\GG$. \item All edges of $\GG$ have finite diameter, and every compact set of $\R^d$ intersects only finitely many edges of $\GG$. \item $\GG$ is connected. \end{enumerate} Then, if $W(v)$, the open cluster of the vertex $v$, is nonempty and bounded, then there exists a closed circuit $J$ on $\GG^\star$ surrounding $v$. \end{theorem}
+Also, assume the following: